Medical Marijuana For Arthritis In Maryland & DelawareGreen Relief Health Admin

 How to Get Medical Marijuana for Arthritis

 Do you think cannabis will help alleviate the pain that you experience from arthritis?
-If so, you may be interested in enrolling as a Maryland medical marijuana patient.
-It is a two-part process that involves registering with the Maryland Medical Cannabis Commission and getting certified for medical cannabis by a medical marijuana doctor.
+If so, you may be interested in enrolling as a Delaware or Maryland medical marijuana patient.
+In Maryland, it is a two-part process that involves registering with the Maryland Medical Cannabis Commission and getting certified for medical cannabis by a medical marijuana doctor.
+In Delaware it is also a two part process that first requires getting certified by a Delaware medical marijuana doctor and then submitting an application to the Delaware Office of Medical Marijuana.

 Submitting An Application To The State